 2018 ADRE Interview: Roots in Real Estate

 During a recent interview, Arizona Department of Real Estate Commissioner Judy Lowe spoke with Arizona REALTORS® 2018 President Lori Doerfler.
-Highlights will be available on YouTube, but here is an excerpt.
+Highlights are available on YouTube, below is a text excerpt.

 Lori Doerfler: Tell us about your new offices.

 Judy Lowe: We had been at 44th and Thomas in Phoenix for over 20 years.
 Our governor has a vision to bring all of the state agencies together here at the Capitol Mall and really make it the hub of Arizona government — all of us together interacting, collaborating together.

 Lori Doerfler: There’s a view of the Capitol.
 Just absolutely a great space.

 Judy Lowe: Well, we look like a real estate office because all of our staff now are housed in cubicles.
 It was like moving back into a real estate office for me.